PraiseTheDarkFlo/CellSePi/README.md

 pip install cellsepi
 ```

 This command automatically installs all required dependencies as specified in the package configuration.
-Alternatively, if you prefer to install dependencies manually, you can use the provided `requirements.txt`, by run:
+Alternatively, if you prefer installing dependencies manually, you can use the provided `requirements.txt`, by running:

 ```bash
 pip install -r requirements.txt